Average Customer Review:

 Small coffee makers are the ultimate in fresh convenience.
 Just pour in water, put your cup under the spout, place a pod or coffee grounds in the holder, and brew.
-Many people prefer these single cup models because they don't like the idea of water sitting in a reservoir.
+Many people prefer these single-cup models because they don't like the idea of water sitting in a reservoir.
 If you don't like filling your coffee maker with water each time you use it, see our discussion of large pod coffee makers.
-If you like something more versatile and customizable, take a look at our discussion of multi-use, single-serve coffee makers.
-Those who like highly customizable, hands on brews shouldn't miss the section of this report on pour over coffee drippers.

-For those who prefer ground coffee over pods, the Hamilton Beach 49981A Single Serve Scoop Coffee Maker (Est. $50) is a drip-style single serve coffee maker that gets good reviews from experts and owners for convenience and ease of use.
+For those who want a single-serve coffee maker but don't want to use pods, the Hamilton Beach 49981A Single Serve Scoop Coffee Maker (Est. $35) will be a good choice.
+It's a drip-style single serve coffee maker that gets good reviews from experts and owners for convenience and ease of use.
 Reviews on its resultant brew are more mixed, some say it makes delicious coffee and is highly customizable since it brews from grounds, others say you can't put enough grounds in to get a good, strong cup of coffee even when you choose the "bold" setting.
-It also gets more complaints about messy coffee making than others in this category, but some say that's just part of the learning curve, which is worth contending with for the quality of the brew.
+It also gets more complaints about messy coffee making than others in this category, but some say that's just part of the learning curve, which is worth contending with for the quality of the brew (at least for those that are pleased by it).
 It has auto-shutoff and a permanent filter, which is a plus for many.